chrismedrela/django-workshop/docs/start_django_project.rst

 to the templates directory to the ``DIRS`` list:

 .. literalinclude:: ../src/cookbook/cookbook/settings.py
-    :lines: 56-70
+    :lines: 56-67, 69-71
     :emphasize-lines: 4

-The the existing database connection ``default`` is already configured to use `SQLite <http://www.sqlite.org/>`_, because it's built into Python:
+The existing database connection ``default`` is already configured to use `SQLite <http://www.sqlite.org/>`_, because it's built into Python:

 .. literalinclude:: ../src/cookbook/cookbook/settings.py
-    :lines: 75-83
+    :lines: 76-84
     :emphasize-lines: 5-8

 .. doctest::